MolSSI-Education/python-package-best-practices/_episodes/06-collaboration.md

 People you don't know very well shouldn't be listed as collaborators, but there are still ways for them to contribute improvements to your project.

 ### Protecting your main Branch
 If you choose to work with collaborators, there are still ways for you to protect your code.
 Click the "Branches" tab.
 You will see a heading which says "Branch protection rule".
 Adding the name of a branch here will make it a "protected branch" and the rules you choose in the section below will protect the branch (under the heading "protect matching branches").
-For example, you may want to choose to protect the `master` branch so that pull requests and reviews are required to change the branch.
-This way, your collaborators will not be able to push to the master branch, and must submit a `pull request` more on this later in order for their changes to be incorporated.
+For example, you may want to choose to protect the `main` branch so that pull requests and reviews are required to change the branch.
+This way, your collaborators will not be able to push to the main branch, and must submit a `pull request` more on this later in order for their changes to be incorporated.
 You can read more about branch protection [here](https://help.github.com/en/enterprise/2.18/admin/developer-workflow/configuring-protected-branches-and-required-status-checks#enabling-a-protected-branch-for-a-repository).

 ### Pull Requests - Branch and Pull Request (PR)
-Protecting your master branch will require contributors to submit their changes through a process called a Pull Request.
+Protecting your main branch will require contributors to submit their changes through a process called a Pull Request.
 As the repository owner, you can also change the code through a pull request on GitHub.

 Previously, we discussed that all changes should take place on branches.
 This is still true, however, we are now going to incorporate those changes through a pull request on GitHub rather than through a merge.